Yejju

 The Yejju were people that were first mentioned in the 16th century Futuh al-Habasha chronicle under the name "Al-Ejju".
 They inhabited a district called "Qawat” located in eastern Shewa.
 Eventually they settled in Angot instead of returning to their home district of Qawat.
 According to the historian Merid Wolde Aregay they were originally Christians but many were converted to Islam by Ahmad Gran and assisted him in his conquest of the province of Bete Amhara.
 He also states that there can be little doubt that the Al-Ejju that are mentioned in Futuḥ al-Habasha are the forefathers of the latter known Yejju people of the Zemene Mesafint period.
-The Oromo partially assimilated the Yejju and called them by the name of “warra sheik”.
-Due to their native origin, the yejju mostly spoke Amharic and adapted themselves better than the rest of the Oromo clans in Wollo to the traditional social and political structures of Christian Ethiopia.
+The Oromo partially assimilated the Yejju and called them by the name of “Warra Sheik”.
+Due to their native origin, the Yejju mostly spoke Amharic and adapted themselves better than the rest of the Oromo clans in Wollo to the traditional social and political structures of Christian Ethiopia.

 The Yejju dynasty were known as the "Warra Sheik", meaning "the descendant of Sheikh Omar".
-According to the Yejju tradition, Sheikh Omar was an Arab from the Arabia peninsula who during the Ethiopian-Adal war settled in Angot/yejju.
+According to the Yejju tradition, Sheikh Omar was an Arab from the Arabia peninsula who during the Ethiopian-Adal war settled in Angot.
 The Yejju dynasty dominated Ethiopia during the Zemene Mesafint period.

 According to professor Donald Crummey the Yejju were of non-Oromo origin, however they were influenced by the Oromo such as in cases of intermarriage.
 The ethnic makeup of the Yejju is complex.
 One theory is that the Yejju are the results of various layers of people: the Amhara population of Angot, remnants of the forces of Ahmad Gragn, and the migrating Oromo.

 History

 Origins

 As a result of their expansions, the Oromo settled in modern day Wollo and established dynasties, two of the most notable ones being the Mammedoch and the Warra Sheik.
 The Mammedoch dynasty had its origin from the Arsi under the leadership of their clan leader, Babo.
 The Warra Sheik dynasty had its origins in southern Ethiopia, who would also invade northwards, specifically Angot.
 However, there are other origin theories of the Yejju.

 According to professor Muhammad Hassan, the El-Ejju, an Oromo clan, would be converted by Ahmad Gragn and would be defeated by Christian forces thereby under the command of their leader, Sheikh Umar, the El-Ejju would settle in Angot.
 This tradition states Yejju claim origin from the sixteenth century scholar Umar who had settled in the region during the Adalite occupation of Ethiopia.
-According to historian Richard Pankhurst, Yejju in addition to their native tongue also knew the speech of the Muslims which he states was Harari.
+According to historian Richard Pankhurst, Yejju in addition to their native tongue also knew the speech of the Muslims of Adal which he states was Harari.